calq-framework/cli/README.md

 ## License
 Calq CLI is dual-licensed under the GNU AGPLv3 and a commercial license.
-### Individual License
-The availability will be confirmed at a later time.
-### Corporate License
-The availability will be confirmed at a later time.
+The commercial license will be available for purchase soon.